 The SRP was designed such that responses of these representative species to low frequency sound signals would serve as indicators for responses of other potentially low frequency-sensitive species, which should be less vulnerable to low frequency active system signals.

-Q-17: What about theories that the new sonar system will affect migration of whales?
+Q-12: What about theories that the LFA sonar system will affect the migration of whales?

 A: SRP Phase II and prior studies of migrating gray whales indicate that whales avoid a low frequency sound source that is in their path, and resume migrating on their historical route within a few kilometers.

-During SRP Phase II, a significant new result was that this deviation only occurred when the source was located in the middle of their migration route (source at 2 km from shore).
-Gray whales in the same migration corridor did not appear to react to the LFA source transmission when it was outside the corridor (4 km from shore), even though the source level was adjusted so that the migrating whales’ received sound levels were the same.
+During SRP Phase II, a significant new result showed that this deviation from the migration pathway only occurred when the sound source was located in the middle of their migration route (source at 1.1 nautical miles / 2 kilometers from shore).
+Gray whales in the same migration corridor did not appear to react to the LFA source transmissions when it was located outside the corridor (2 nautical miles / 4 kilometers from shore), even though the source level was adjusted so that the migrating whales’ received sound levels were the same.

 Whales tend to swim closer to the surface during migration than during other activities.
-This diminishes their exposure to LFA, because low frequency sounds are attenuated near the ocean surface.
-These facts suggest that whales migrating in the open ocean would not be adversely affected by LFA operations.
-LFA will never be operated within 22 km of the coast and, therefore, not in the path of whales that migrate near shore.
+This diminishes their exposure to LFA sonar transmissions, because low frequency sounds are attenuated near the ocean surface.
+These facts suggest that whales migrating in the open ocean would not be adversely affected by LFA sonar operations.
+The sound level of LFA sonar transmissions will never be higher than 180 dB within 12 nautical miles / 22 kilometers of the coast where many marine mammal migrations occur.

-A: Exposure to LFA is intermittent because of the short duration of each mission and the low duty cycle of the transmissions.
-It is unlikely that many LFA missions would be scheduled in exactly the same place.
-Therefore, the potential for cumulative impact seems modest.
+A: Exposure to LFA sonar is intermittent because of the short duration of its use at sea, since it is a surveillance system, and the low duty cycle of the sonar transmissions.
+It is unlikely that LFA sonar would be used repeatedly in exactly the same ocean area, again, because it is a surveillance system.
+Therefore, the potential for cumulative impact is estimated to be low.

-The SRP analyses looked for cumulative effects during the three phases of experiments, which were approximately the same duration as a normal LFA operation.
+The SRP analyses looked for cumulative effects during the three phases of experiments, which were approximately the same duration as many normal LFA sonar activities.
 No evidence of cumulative effects was found.
-Nonetheless, the Navy and NMFS have agreed on monitoring protocols and have planned long-term research to investigate this issue further.
+Nonetheless, the Navy and NMFS have agreed on monitoring protocols that are designed to preclude long-term effects.

 A: The Navy has conducted a comprehensive, scientifically-based research program on the potential effects of low frequency sound on human divers.
-Medical doctors and clinical researchers have carried out extensive computer modeling and testing of human and animal subjects.
-(All testing was done within the guidelines for the protection of human subjects and standard ethical procedures for animal experiments).
+Medical doctors and clinical researchers have carried out extensive computer modeling and testing of human divers.
+All testing was done within the guidelines for the protection of human subjects.

 Based on the data obtained from these studies, the Navy Bureau of Medicine and Surgery (BUMED) incorporated a safety margin and established a conservative limit of 145 dB for low frequency received sound level for recreational and commercial divers.
-The mitigation measures proposed in the EIS will ensure that no recreational or commercial diver, or known dive site, will be exposed to levels of sound above 145 dB.
+This is the basis for the Navy’s geographic mitigation measure in the vicinity of known dive sites such that the received level of LFA sonar would be no more than 145 dB.

-Q-20: Will the Navy’s new sonar system create additional noise in the ocean?
+Q-15: Will the Navy’s SURTASS LFA sonar system create additional noise in the ocean?

-A: When deployed and transmitting, SURTASS LFA sonar will add to the ambient noise levels of the ocean, but the benefit to national security that SURTASS LFA sonar provides far outweighs the infinitesimal and intermittent addition of oceanic sound from the system’s operation.
+A: When deployed and transmitting, SURTASS LFA sonar would add to the ambient noise levels of the ocean, but the benefit to national security that SURTASS LFA sonar provides far outweighs the transitory addition of sound to the ambient noise environment.

-A: As analyzed in the EIS, the only technology (acoustic or non-acoustic) capable of providing reliable, long-range detection of today’s quieter, harder-to-find submarines is low frequency active sonar.
-The Navy is developing new passive sonar technology, such as Advanced Deployable System (ADS) and Twin Line SURTASS; but even with these upgrades, passive sonar systems will not be sufficient to meet the needed long-range detection requirements that only LFA can provide.
+A: As the Navy has reported in its NEPA documentation for SURTASS LFA sonar, the only technology (acoustic or non-acoustic) capable of providing reliable, long-range detection of today’s quieter, harder-to-find submarines is low frequency active sonar.
+The Navy has developed other passive sonar technologies, but even with these upgraded, passive sonar systems are not sufficient to meet the needed long-range detection that only LFA sonar can provide.

 A: The concept that resonance will increase stress on tissue to the point of damage is in reality two separate concepts: resonance and tissue damage.
 Cudahy and Ellison (2002) (Click HERE to read the paper) state that resonance does not equal damage and damage is not always linked to resonance.
 So the issue is not resonance in air/gas cavities, but tissue damage, whether it is caused by resonance or by other means.
 The potential for in vivo tissue damage to marine mammals from exposure to underwater LF sound will not occur at a level less than 180 to 190 dB (Cudahy and Ellison, 2002).
 This includes: (1) Transluminal (hydraulic) damage to tissues at intensities on the order of 190 dB or greater; (2) Vascular damage thresholds from cavitation at intensities in the 240-dB regime; (3) Tissue shear damage at intensities on the order of 190 dB or greater; and (4) Tissue damage in air-filled spaces at intensities above 180 dB.

-Therefore, unless an animal is within the 180-dB SURTASS LFA sonar mitigation zone, there should be no physical damage to body systems or tissues, either with or without resonance.
-Because of the mitigation measures, the probability that a marine mammal will be detected in the 180-dB LFA mitigation zone is close to 100 percent.
+Therefore, unless an animal is within the LFA mitigation zone, there should be no physical damage to body systems or tissues, either with or without resonance.
+Because of the mitigation measures used when LFA sonar is transmitting during training and testing activities, the probability that a marine mammal will be detected in the LFA mitigation zone is close to 100 percent.
 Consequently, the potential impact to any marine mammal stock from injury is considered negligible.